QualitativeDataRepository/.github/profile/readme.md

 ### Hi 👋
-The [Qualitative Data Repository (QDR)](https://qdr.syr.edu/) serves qualitative and mixed methods researchers by providing tools, platforms, and methods for reliably sharing rearch data.
+The [Qualitative Data Repository (QDR)](https://qdr.syr.edu/) serves qualitative and mixed methods researchers by providing tools, platforms, and methods for reliably sharing research data.
 This github organization is where we...

 - 💾 maintain the core infrastructure that runs QDR
 - 🤝 collaborate with open-source projects, including our good friends at [Dataverse](https://dataverse.org/) and [Drupal](https://www.drupal.org/)